-Students in the preschool and elementary grades experience a variety of specialist instruction including music, physical education, Spanish, technology, and library.
+Students in the preschool and elementary grades experience a variety of specialist instruction including music, physical education, Spanish, and religion.
 Specialist teachers, trained in their specific areas of instruction, provide learning opportunities that will expand student imagination, stretch their physical limitations and develop their full potential.

 Music instruction at St. Michael's utilizes the Kodaly Method.
 Students develop listening skills, sight-singing, ear training, composition and improvisation through folk songs, chants, dancing songs, lullabies, nursery rhymes, songs for circle games and story songs.
 Students have two musical performances a year: one at Christmas and one in the spring.